General FAQ

 We unfortunately CANNOT treat the following: moles, warts, cancerous lesions, spider veins, varicose veins.

-Reminder: we are licensed aestheticians, not dermatologists.
+Reminder: Iām a licensed aesthetician with specialized training, but I am not a dermatologist.
 Please see your physician for medical care and advice.

 Probably.
 Everyone's pain tolerance is different, of course, but most people experience a sharp sting during treatment that disappears immediately after the probe is removed from the skin.